Towards open and expandable cognitive AI architectures for large-scale multi-agent human-robot collaborative learning: Federated learning in robotics

 \section{Federated learning in robotics}

 The staggering technological capabilities and tremendous innovation potentials that have recently been introduced by FL techniques in multiple AI and data science application fields inevitably leads to transformative developments in the robotics area as well.
-Indeed, very lately an initial body of works investigating relatively straight-forward implementations of FL schemes in specific robotic tasks have been presented and focus on the following main aspects: \begin{itemize} \item Autonomous navigation: Liu et al. \cite{Liu19lifelong} introduce a reinforcement learning approach, coupled with suitable knowledge fusion and transfer learning algorithms, for autonomous navigation of mobile robots using a cloud environment.
-Additionally, a reinforcement learning-based real-life collision avoidance system for indoors settings with obstacle objects is presented in \cite{liang2019federated}.
+Indeed, very lately an initial body of works investigating relatively straight-forward implementations of FL schemes in specific robotic tasks has been presented and focus on the following main aspects: \begin{itemize} \item Autonomous navigation: Liu et al. \cite{Liu19lifelong} introduce a reinforcement learning approach, coupled with suitable knowledge fusion and transfer learning algorithms, for autonomous navigation of mobile robots using a cloud environment.
+Additionally, a reinforcement learning-based real-life collision avoidance system for indoor settings with obstacle objects is presented in \cite{liang2019federated}.
+Majcherczyk et al. \cite{majcherczyk2020flow} investigate a multi-agent trajectory forecasting problem, following both a conventional and a serverless FL aggregation mechanism.
 Moreover, an imitation learning framework is proposed for generating guidance models for robots in a self-driving task application in \cite{liu2020federated}.
-Furthermore, different approaches have also been investigated for the case of Unmanned Aerial Vehicles (UAVs) path planning \cite{khamidehi2020federated}\cite{brik2020federated}. \item Simultaneous Localization And Mapping (SLAM): Li et al. \cite{li2019fc} present a visual-LiDAR SLAM approach, which supports feature extraction and dynamic vocabulary designation in real-time, while operating on a cloud workstation. \item Motion planning: Bretan et al. \cite{bretan2019robot} incorporate principles of ensemble and reinforcement learning, as well as gradient free optimization, for various robotic tasks, including inverse kinematics, controls and planning. \item Visual perception: Zhou et al. \cite{zhou2018real} examine a differential privacy protection approach to multiple robotic recognition tasks, while balancing the trade-off between performance and privacy. \end{itemize}
+Furthermore, different approaches have also been investigated for the case of Unmanned Aerial Vehicles (UAVs) path planning \cite{khamidehi2020federated}\cite{brik2020federated}. \item Simultaneous Localization And Mapping (SLAM): Li et al. \cite{li2019fc} present a visual-lidar SLAM approach, which supports feature extraction and dynamic vocabulary designation in real-time, while operating on a cloud workstation. \item Motion planning: Bretan et al. \cite{bretan2019robot} incorporate principles of ensemble and reinforcement learning, as well as gradient free optimization, for various robotic tasks, including inverse kinematics, controls and planning. \item Visual perception: Zhou et al. \cite{zhou2018real} examine a differential privacy protection approach to multiple robotic recognition tasks, while balancing the trade-off between performance and privacy.
+Additionally, a resource-aware learning approach for distributed mobile robots, taking into account limitations either in memory, bandwidth, processor or battery life, is presented in \cite{imteaj2020fedar}. \item Vehicle management: Ng et al. \cite{ng2020joint} propose the use of UAVs as wireless relays to facilitate the communication between Internet of Vehicles (IoV) components and the FL server, targeting to improve the accuracy of the FL framework.
+Additionally, a variant of the previous work focuses on the deployment of a privacy-preserving federation of Drones-as-a-Service (DaaS) providers for the development of IoV applications, e.g. traffic prediction and car park occupancy management \cite{lim2020towards}. \item Human-robot interaction: Ferrer et al. \cite{ferrer2018robochain} introduce a multi-robot framework in the domain of mobile health, targeting to facilitate clinical interventions by improving the robots' interaction capabilities. \end{itemize}